oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 v1-linux-arm64
 ```

-2. Create a multi-arch image by composing two image manifests into an image index, tag it with “v1” and push the image index to an OCI image layout “layout-dir” automatically:
+2. Create a multi-arch image by composing two image manifests into an image index, tag it with `v1` and push the tagged image index to an OCI image layout `layout-dir` automatically:

 ```
 $ oras manifest index create --oci-layout layout-dir:v1 v1-linux-amd64 v1-linux-arm64